ANNetGPGPU/ANNetGPGPU/README.md

 cd build
 ```

-Run cmake and make to build.
+Run CMake and make to build.
 Dependent on the installed libraries, either all or just some example programs will be built:

 ```
 cmake .. && make